Introduction to Joins In SQL

-Apart from types of join we also have two join conditions these are
+Apart from types of joins we also have two join conditions.
+These are:

-Equi Join: this type of Join looks for common records in two tables on the basis of equality condition and then combines them.
+Equi Joins: This type of Join looks for common records in two tables on the basis of equality condition and then combines them.
 Equi-Join is constructed with the help of equality operator (=) where the values of Primary key and Foreign key are compared.
 Hence the common or matching records from the two tables are presented in the result.

-Outer Join: Outer joins are the SQL operation which definitely return all the rows from Source table no matter whether there is a matching join condition hit or not.
-At the same time it returns only those rows of the target table that fulfils the matching join condition otherwise just shows ‘null’ in the rows
+Outer Join: Outer joins are the SQL operations which definitely return all the rows from Source table no matter whether there is a matching join condition hit or not.
+At the same time it returns only those rows of the target table that fulfills the matching join condition otherwise it just shows ‘null’ in the rows.